 ‘There must be other members of your house who were not involved?’

-‘I will wait for them come around as I initially intended,’ Harry replied.
+‘I’ll wait for them to come around,’ Harry replied.
 ‘I won’t be returning to Gryffindor Tower any time soon, though.’

 ‘Where will you sleep?
 I enjoy your company, Harry, but it’s cold down here, even in the study.’